- The Importance of Maintenance

 While preventative maintenance is work that is planned ahead of time to prevent issues from occurring, reactive maintenance is unplanned work that is completed in response to an issue that has already occurred.
 Using a preventative maintenance plan to larger to prevent issues that require reactive maintenance is preferred, but occasionally, reactive maintenance is necessary even if a preventative maintenance plan is in place.

 Outages are one type of event that requires reactive maintenance.
 An outage occurs when a piece of equipment or asset fails, causing production to stop immediately.
-This type of incident requires the quick and thorough repair or replacement of the failed piece of equipment, so operations can begin again as soon as possible.
+This type of incident requires the quick and thorough repair or replacement of the failed equipment, so operations can begin again as soon as possible.
 Repairing or replacing the damaged piece of equipment itself may represent a significant cost, but the costs of the missed production time can be even more significant.

 A plant may also experience a shutdown in which the operators are forced to stop all or part of its operations due to the occurrence of a critical issue.
 This issue could be a natural disaster or another large-scale accident.
 It could also be a situation in which the plant runs out of a required material or resource.
 These types of disruptions in operations are not planned.

 The downtime involved can have notable consequences, financial and otherwise.
 Shutdowns are also sometimes paired with events, such as natural disasters, that cause damage to equipment.
 It’s essential to complete any required repairs or wet scrubber maintenance procedures as quickly as possible to minimize downtime.
 When your machine goes down, we can help determine if you should rent a replacement scrubber to keep operations moving.

 Custom Fume Scrubber Maintenance

 Your maintenance needs may differ slightly depending on the type of wet scrubber you have at your facility, so you should tailor your maintenance plan to reflect the specific technologies you use.
 For instance, some types of scrubbers are more sensitive to changes in pressure and temperature than others, and, because of this, require more frequent monitoring and adjusting.
 However, all scrubber types require replacement of tower packing and internals at around the same intervals.
-Some of the most common types of scrubbers are:
+Some of the most common types of wet scrubbers are:

 Hydrogen Sulfide Scrubbers